 1. Who we are

-‘Porter Dodson’, ‘Porter Dodson Solicitors & Advisors’ and ‘Porter Dodson Fertility & Parenting Law’ are trading names of Porter Dodson LLP, a limited liability partnership registered in England and Wales with registered no. OC372439, whose registered office (and principal place of business) is The Close, Church Path, Yeovil, Somerset, BA20 1HH.
+‘Porter Dodson’, ‘Porter Dodson Solicitors & Advisors’ and ‘Porter Dodson Fertility & Parenting Law’ are trading names of Porter Dodson LLP, a limited liability partnership registered in England and Wales with registered no. OC372439, whose registered office is The Close, Church Path, Yeovil, Somerset, BA20 1HH.

 We use the word “partner” to refer to a member of Porter Dodson LLP.
 A list of the members can be viewed below.
 All references to “Porter Dodson”, “we”, “the firm” and the like should be read as referring to Porter Dodson LLP.

 2. List of partners